 - Retaining immigration documents for the period of the tenancy plus 12 months after the tenancy ends;

 - Ensure management/agency agreements cover the duty to carry out immigration checks;

 - Factor into letting appraisals the additional administrative costs of carrying out the new checks.

-- Finally, when acquiring residential property, additional enquiries ought to be raised so that the purchaser can establish:
+- Finally, when acquiring residential property, additional enquiries ought to be raised so that the purchaser can establish the following:

-- Whether any occupiers have temporary rights to stay in the United Kingdom;
+- Document whether any occupiers have temporary rights to stay in the United Kingdom;

-The relevant legislation is pt 3 of the Immigration Act 2014.
+The relevant legislation is Part 3 of the Immigration Act 2014.
 Section 22 of the 2014 Act prohibits landlords from allowing adult illegal migrants (those over the age of 18) to occupy premises under a “residential tenancy agreement”.
-However, under s.24, landlords can avoid paying the penalty for ravention by demonstrating that prescribed checks were undertaken.
+However, under s.24, landlords can avoid paying the penalty by demonstrating that prescribed checks were undertaken.

 When do the checks apply?

 They only apply to “residential tenancy agreements”.
 These are defined in s.20 as letting arrangements entered into where: